Central Philippine University: Notable alumni

-Cherry Palma (news anchor-woman of TV Patrol Panay, a regional news show of ABS-CBN Corporation), are esteemed alumni of Central.
+Cherry Palma (news anchor-woman of TV Patrol Panay, a regional news show of ABS-CBN), are esteemed alumni of Central.

 In pageantry, Louise Aurelio Vail (first Binibining Pilipinas winner to place as a semi-finalist (top 15) in the Miss Universe pageant in 1965.
 She is also included in the magic five of the said pageant (Miss Universe) in the said year also (1965)), and Maria Daziella Gange (Filipina beauty pageant, second winner of the Miss Filipinas Heritage and the second representative of the Philippines to the international pageant search Miss Heritage.
 She is also hailed as the first winner of the Miss Filipinas Heritage who came from Visayas and Mindanao), both hailed as graduates of Central.

 In the field of performing arts and entertainment, it includes Alienette Coldfire (Katchry Jewel Golbin) (third-place winner of the 11th season of La France a un incroyable talent (France's Got Talent)), Otoniel Gonzaga (internationally known music virtuoso and tenor singer), JM Bales (singer behind the hit-song "Magandang Dilag" and Tawag ng Tanghalan sa It's Showtime contestant), and Kaki Ramirez (Filipino actor).